FRC1257/2020-Robot/README.md

 ## General Info

-Our code is written in Java and the 2020 WPILib command based framework.
+Our code is written in Java and the 2020 WPILib command-based framework.

 ## Subsystems